l-m-meyer/lighthouse-web-notes/Week_1/Day_3/Lecture.md

 ```

 ## Sharing Objects
+[pythontutor.com](pythontutor.com) ==> Has a visualizer to step through the code in Python and JavaScript

+As long as we don't change the reference (Object name), then we can access and mutate the contents of an Object.

 ## What is `this`?
-Represents the context in which you are working.
+Represents the context in which you are working/where it was defined.
+Always able to access the parent Object, but not the siblings of the parent Object.

 ```javascript
 const mugOfCoffee = {